 Ingredients

-You'll only need a few simple ingredients to make these sausage egg muffins.
+You'll only need a few simple ingredients to make these muffins.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-- Pork sausage: I typically use the 14-oz rolls of Italian sausage sold at Whole Foods.
+- Pork sausage: I typically use Italian sausage from Whole Foods Market.
 You can use your favorite sausage, and you can also mix fresh ground pork (or beef) with spices to make your own homemade sausage.

 - Eggs: I use large eggs in most of my recipes.
-But here, it's actually better to use small eggs.
+But here, it's better to use small or medium eggs.

-- To season: I use kosher salt, black pepper, dried parsley, and red pepper flakes.
+- To season: Kosher salt, black pepper, dried parsley, and red pepper flakes.

 Instructions

-I use Italian pork sausage from Whole Foods.
-You can also make your own homemade sausage, using any ground meat you prefer.
+As mentioned above, I use Italian pork sausage from Whole Foods.
+You can also make your own homemade sausage using any ground meat you prefer.
 Options include ground beef, bison, pork, chicken, turkey, and lamb.
-All of them would be great in this recipe.
+All of them work great in this recipe.

 Yes!
 That's part of their charm.
-You can absolutely make these muffins in advance and briefly reheat them in the microwave, covered, when ready to enjoy.
+You can make these muffins in advance and briefly reheat them in the microwave when ready to enjoy.

 They are also good for dinner with a side of roasted cherry tomatoes.
 I cook both dishes in a 400°F oven.